moehriegitt/vastringify/README.md

 - when printing strings, this selects Shell quoted format
 - `NULL` strings print as empty string, and set the `VA_E_NULL` error, just like unquoted printing.
+- the empty string is printed as `''`
 - uses single quotes if necessary
 - without `#`, prints quotation marks if necessary
 - others print no quotation marks for in-string printing